 - Question level performance, allowing to monitor the avg. time to respond for example

 In a single messaging conversation followed by the submission of a survey by the consumer, multiple agents and skills may be assigned.
 To eliminate double counting, and to prepare for our phase 2 development (which expands the attribution model to not just the last agent assigned), the data model has been prepared accordingly.
 Please see the post conversation survey messaging dashboards for more information.

 Each kind of brick has its own design parameters associated with it and some elements are customizable.

 The text and quick replies brick has two main design aspects that can be controlled through the Bot Studio:

 - Buttons layout and colors - the number of quick replies per row may be set between 1 and 8.
 The fill and border colors mybe be changed using the hexadecial code.
 The border radius may be changed between 1 and 14.

-For survey questions that include a text bubble, for example a text and quick replies brick, the text bubble will inherit its design from the overall window look and feel which you have already customized for your LiveEngage account.
+For survey questions that include a text bubble, for example a text and quick replies brick, the text bubble will inherit its design from the overall window look and feel which you have already customized for your LivePerson Conversational Cloud account.

-For web messaging, this window customization is controlled through the LiveEngage UI in the campaigns, window gallery.
+For Web Messaging, this window customization is controlled through the Conversational Cloud UI in Campaign Builder, window gallery.

-For mobile app messaging, the window customization is conducted via parameters within the SDK.
+For App Messaging, the window customization is conducted via parameters within the SDK.